Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Why You’ll Love Milos

-I also think you’ll love the incredible boutique hotels in Milos that offer the perfect island experience!
+You’ll also love the incredible boutique hotels in Milos that offer the perfect island experience!

 Even with increased tourism, public transit is lacking.
 One of my biggest takeaways was that you really need to rent a car in Milos.